France, Guides

 The Royal Chapel

-The Royal Chapel is one of the first things you see when visiting the Palace of Versailles.
+The Royal Chapel is one of the first things you see when visiting Versailles Château.
 Compared to the rest of the palace, it’s relatively simple and unadorned with decoration.

 The Hall of Mirrors